Oregon wine: Columbia Gorge AVA

 The Columbia Gorge AVA is found in the Columbia Gorge.
 This region straddles the Columbia River, and thus lies in both Oregon and Washington; it is made up of Hood River and Wasco counties in Oregon, and Skamania and Klickitat counties in Washington.

 The region lies to the east of the summits of nearby Mount Hood and Mount Adams, situated in their rain shadows; thus, the region is significantly drier than the Willamette Valley.
 It also exhibits significant differences in elevation due to gorge geography, and strong winds common in the area also play a factor in the region's climate.
 This allows a wide variety of grapes to be grown in the Columbia Gorge.
 The region has nearly 40 vineyards, growing a wide variety of grapes, including Syrah, Pinot noir, Chardonnay, Gewürztraminer, Zinfandel, Cabernet Sauvignon, Pinot gris, Riesling, and Sangiovese.

 Columbia Valley AVA

 Portions of northeastern Oregon (in the vicinity of Milton-Freewater) are part of the Walla Walla Valley AVA established in 1984; which in turn is nested within the Columbia Valley AVA.
 Both Columbia Valley and Walla Walla Valley AVAs reside primarily within Washington state.
 The Oregon subsection has 5 wineries and 1200 acre planted.
 Wines grown in the valley include Syrah, Merlot, and Cabernet Sauvignon, as well as Sangiovese and a few exotic varietals including Counoise, Carmenère, Mourvèdre, Cabernet Franc, Nebbiolo and Barbera.

-A new nested AVA, The Rocks District of Milton–Freewater, was established in 2015.
+The Rocks District of Milton–Freewater was established in 2015.